 Wild Mind Film Camp is a hands-on, in-depth learning experience for twelve developing professionals and inspired nonfiction filmmakers who want to dramatically improve their documentary skills and knowledge.
 Each day features a mix of classes, workshops, and live production in a supportive community atmosphere.
 Amidst the astonishing beauty and fascinating culture of the Methow River Valley, this is a rare and excellent opportunity to work one-on-one with real pros, real equipment, and real subjects.

 A full-time graduate film school program is invaluable.
-But as a working and married father of two, that wasn't an option.
-Wild Mind taught me more about making films in 10 days than three years of doing it on my own ever did.
-Immersing myself in filmmaking with 9 other directors, under the incredible tutelage of Doug Pray, Pete Vogt, Shana Hagan, and John Jacobsen, in the serene utopia of Twisp, is not something I will ever forget.
+But as a working father of two, that wasn't an option.
+Wild Mind taught me more about making films in 11 days than three years of doing it on my own ever did.
+Immersing myself in filmmaking under the incredible tutelage of Doug Pray, Pete Vogt, Shana Hagan, and John Jacobsen, in the serene utopia of Twisp, is not something I will ever forget.
 I cannot overstate how incredible the camp, the people, and the product were.